stefanos1316/sendMail/README.md

 using a framework.
 However, we need to find a method on how to select the best candidates.

+MK: It would be more interesting to look at deep learning algorithms.
+If we check both, deep learning and starndard algorithms, we can possibly have another RQ for that.
+Note that we should use the tasks for all stardard and deep learning algorithms.

 # Tasks
 An idea is to search among the MSR data-set papers and select that candidate tasks for deep learning based on the available and well-documented ones.

+MK: We need to find tasks that are already implemented (and are open source software).
+Then, we need to write these tasks into other frameworks.
+Let's focus on Python-based frameworks as a starting point.
+IMHO, it would be interesting to look at NLP tasks.

 # References
 [1] @article{SGM_2019,